 On collaborator Joan Lockburner Deuel: Deuel makes art quilts and is an alumna of SUNY Plattsburgh (before I taught here) and came as a visiting artist at some point early in my tenure here.
 Find Lockburner Deuel here.

-On collaborator Liza Rudolph: Rudolph is an alumna of Syracuse University, where we both went for undergraduate school.
+On fellow artist Liza Rudolph: Rudolph is an alumna of Syracuse University, where we both went for undergraduate school.
 She studied painting there but went on to do a lot of work in textiles and to work in the film industry in art direction and wardrobe etc. Find Rudolph here.

-On collaborator: Kathy (Katherine) Kuehn (pronounced “keen”) is the proprietor of the Salient Seedling Press, a book artist printmaker, and textile artist.
+On fellow artist Kathy Kuehn: Kathy (Katherine) Kuehn (pronounced “keen”) is the proprietor of the Salient Seedling Press, a book artist printmaker, and textile artist.
 We were in graduate school together at UW-Madison.
 I consider her a mentor as well as one of my dearest friends.
 We collaborated on the artist book Detours together.

 On collaborator Mario Laplante: Laplante is an alumnus of UW-Madison where we met in graduate school.
 He and I have been collaborating without interruption for 35 years!
 Find Laplante here.